akhilnadigatla/entograph/README.md

 Graphing tool for insect population data using Python libraries.
+Data provided for _H. armigera_ population.